 It is easy to set the time and date in Windows Server Core 2012 R2, despite the lack of a graphical user interface.
 In this Ask the Admin, we’ll cover two different methods to set date and time.

-Maintaining the correct time and date on a server can be critical for certain operations such as Kerberos authentication in Active Directory (AD) domains.
+Maintaining the correct time and date in Windows 2012 Core server can be critical for certain operations such as Kerberos authentication in Active Directory (AD) domains.
 On domain member servers (with either the full GUI or Server Core) the time is automatically synchronized with the domain.
-Assuming the primary time server in your domain is set correctly, all domain members should maintain the correct time and date.
+Assuming the primary time server in your domain is set correctly, all domain members should maintain the correct time and date in Windows Server 2012 Core.

 Time is synchronized in an Active Directory forest in a top-down hierarchical manner, starting with the domain controller that holds the Primary Domain Controller (PDC) role in the forest root domain.
 This domain controller is often set to synchronize with an external Internet-based time server.
 If the PDC in the forest root domain goes offline or malfunctions, time synchronization issues in your AD forest could result in log-on failures.